Sydney Opera House: Utzon and his resignation

 Utzon was highly reluctant to respond to questions or criticism from the client's Sydney Opera House Executive Committee (SOHEC).
 However, he was greatly supported throughout by a member of the committee and one of the original competition judges, Harry Ingham Ashworth.
 Utzon was unwilling to compromise on some aspects of his designs that the clients wanted to change.

 Utzon's ability was never in doubt, despite questions raised by Davis Hughes, who attempted to portray Utzon as an impractical dreamer.
 Ove Arup actually stated that Utzon was "probably the best of any I have come across in my long experience of working with architects" and: "The Opera House could become the world's foremost contemporary masterpiece if Utzon is given his head."

-In October 1965, Utzon gave Hughes a schedule setting out the completion dates of parts of his work for stage III.
-Utzon was at this time working closely with Ralph Symonds, a manufacturer of plywood based in Sydney and highly regarded by many, despite an Arup engineer warning that Ralph Symonds's "knowledge of the design stresses of plywood was extremely sketchy" and that the technical advice was "elementary to say the least and completely useless for our purposes."
+In 1965 Utzon was working closely with Ralph Symonds, a manufacturer of plywood based in Sydney and highly regarded by many, despite an Arup engineer warning that Ralph Symonds's "knowledge of the design stresses of plywood was extremely sketchy" and that the technical advice was "elementary to say the least and completely useless for our purposes."
 Australian architecture critic Elizabeth Farrelly has referred to Ove Arup's project engineer Michael Lewis as having "other agendas".
-In any case, Hughes shortly after withheld permission for the construction of plywood prototypes for the interiors, and the relationship between Utzon and the client never recovered.
 By February 1966, Utzon was owed more than $100,000 in fees.
 Hughes then withheld funding so that Utzon could not even pay his own staff.
 The government minutes record that following several threats of resignation, Utzon finally stated to Davis Hughes: "If you don't do it, I resign."
 Hughes replied: "I accept your resignation.
 Thank you very much.
 Goodbye."